rescawen/Wenlei-Dai-sc2bot-tiralabra/Dokumentaatio/Testausdokumentti.md

 #### Dependency installations and running the test file

-Because I am not using any package managers, you must download the dependacies required for testing.
-One is necessary for extraction of replay data and another is for printing things beautifully in the command line.
+Because I am not using any package managers, you might need to download the dependacies required for testing.
+One is necessary for extraction of replay data and another 2 are for printing things in color in the command line.

+The first one is (mpyq)[https://github.com/eagleflo/mpyq] so simply:
+`pip install mpyq`

+The second one is (termcolor)[https://pypi.org/project/termcolor/] so simply:
+`pip install termcolor`

+The third one is (colorama)[https://pypi.org/project/colorama/] so simply:
+`pip install colorama`

 #### What has been tested and how